Rustoleum Milk Paint vs Chalk Paint

 Here’s a side by side comparison of Milk Paint in Eclipse and Charcoal Chalk Paint:

-Similarities:
+Paint Similarities:

-- No sanding needed – Just like chalk paint, sanding is not required for using milk paint on furniture.
+- No sanding needed Just like chalk paint, sanding is not required for using milk paint on furniture.
 It magically adheres to surfaces and covers blemishes well.
 For shinier surfaces, like my piano, I still gave it a brief sanding.

-- Easy to apply – The thickness of milk paint makes it easy to apply as it glides on smoothly.
+- Easy to apply – The thickness of rustoleum milk paint makes it easy to apply as it glides on smoothly.
 Similar to chalk paint, it’s really easy to use which makes a good option for a DIY furniture update.

-Differences:
+Paint Differences:

 - Needs protective finish – Although the label suggests that a protective coating is not required, I found that milk paint scratches easily without it.
-Chalk paint also benefits from a protective coat but seems to wear more naturally.
+Chalk paint also benefits from a wax coat but seems to wear more naturally.
 My unprotected milk paint projects scratch easily and quickly, but not in a distressed way, more of an “oops, this is damaged kind of look.“

 - Color Richness – Milk paint provides a really rich, deep, almost velvety finish.
 In this way, I really prefer it to chalk paint which can lack depth and can seem dull even for flat finishes.

-- Number of coats – I find that some of my milk paint projects required several coats for that richer look (2-3 maybe 4 in some spots).
+- Number of coats – I find that some of my Rustoleum milk paint projects required several coats for that richer look (2-3 maybe 4 in some spots).
 This can be a benefit if you’re looking to control the intensity.
 But if you’re hoping for a quick paint project, it may take a bit longer than anticipated.
 Chalk paint often only needs one coat.

 Weighing all of the pros and cons, I would say YES, I prefer this milk paint over chalk paint.
-For me, the rich, deep color wins out, even if it takes a wee bit more time to achieve.
+For me, the rich, deep color wins out, even if it takes a little bit more time to achieve.